Dennis Havig

 Dennis Eugene Havig (born May 6, 1949) is an American former professional football player who was a guard in the National Football League (NFL).
 After playing college football for the Colorado Buffaloes, he was selected by the Atlanta Falcons in the eighth round of the 1971 NFL draft.
 He later played for the Houston Oilers and Green Bay Packers.

 Early life

-Havig was born on May 6, 1949, in Powell, Wyoming, and raised as a Mormon.
+Havig was born on May 6, 1949, in Powell, Wyoming.
 He attended Powell High School and is their only alumnus to play in the NFL.
 He played three sports – football, basketball and track and field – and earned 10 varsity letters.
 In football, he was a fullback and linebacker; he was named all-state at both positions and was given the honor by Associated Press in consecutive years.
 He also twice was selected all-state as a center in basketball and served as co-captain in both sports as a senior.
 He earned the Wilford Mower Award as top student athlete in Western Wyoming and was named to the high school All-American team by the magazine Coach and Athletics.
 Havig was extensively recruited to play college football and ultimately chose to play for the Colorado Buffaloes.